junxit/us-congress-bills-111/bill.md

     - **(A)** by striking “animals” the first two places it appears and inserting “wild free-roaming horses and burros”;
     - **(B)** by striking “such” the first place it appears and inserting “the”; and
     - **(C)** by striking “and” after the semicolon and adding the following:
-      > - **(2)** each individual adopter shall execute an appropriate attestation, pursuant to section 1001 of title 18, United States Code, affirming that adopted animals and their remains shall not be used for commercial purposes; and
+      > - **(2)** each individual adopter shall execute an appropriate attestation, pursuant to section 1001 of title 18, United States Code, affirming that adopted animals or their remains shall not be sold or transferred for consideration for processing into commercial products; and
       > - **(3)** wild free-roaming horses and burros may not be contained in corrals or short-term holding facilities for more than 6 months while awaiting disposition.

   - **(6)** by striking subparagraph (C) and paragraph (3).